teodora-dobos/APEM/README.md

 More information about academic and commercial licenses is available from [Gurobi](https://gurobi.com/unrestricted).

-## MOSEK For Power-Flow Relaxations
+### MOSEK for APEM PF Relaxations

-The `power_flow_relaxations` module uses MOSEK through its Fusion API for the DCOPF, Shor, chordal Shor, Jabr, and QC relaxation experiments.
+APEM PF Relaxations uses MOSEK through its Fusion API.
 To run this module, install the extra requirements and configure a MOSEK license:

 ```bash
 pip install -r power_flow_relaxations/requirements.txt